Nick Heidfeld: 2008

 Heidfeld began the 2008 season strongly, finishing second in Australia after qualifying fifth.
 In Malaysia, he qualified fifth but dropped down to tenth at the first corner after being pushed wide by Jarno Trulli.
 He got back up to sixth, also setting his first ever fastest lap in the process.
 In Bahrain he started from sixth place but he did not gain a place at the start, but passed Trulli and Heikki Kovalainen to climb up to fourth.
 He finished there and this fourth gave him second in the championship.

 After a few disappointing qualifying sessions and races in the following weeks (after which the German press started to call him "Leidfeld", with "Leid" meaning "misery" in German), Kubica and Heidfeld made BMW Sauber history by securing the third-year team's first victory, and first one-two finish respectively in Canada.
-Heidfeld was positioned eighth on the grid and after losing a place at the start, before gaining it back, was sitting comfortably in eighth place once again before a safety car situation saw the top 7 cars enter the pits in what was to soon become a bizarre series of errors that left Heidfeld and Kubica battling for the top two places.
+Heidfeld was positioned eighth on the grid and after losing a place at the start, before gaining it back, was sitting comfortably in eighth place once again before a safety car situation saw the top-sevencars enter the pits in what was to soon become a bizarre series of errors that left Heidfeld and Kubica battling for the top two places.
 Heidfeld was switched to a one-stop fuel strategy and came out of his stop ahead of Kubica, but considerably heavier on fuel.
 Not long afterwards, Heidfeld moved off the racing line allowing Kubica to make an easy pass, which then allowed the lighter BMW Sauber to build up a considerable lead on Heidfeld, who was occupied with preventing Fernando Alonso, also in a lighter car, from chasing Kubica.
 The gap built by Kubica allowed him to rejoin the race comfortably in the lead after his final pitstop with no threats behind him.
 Heidfeld finished the race second, solidifying his fifth-place position in the driver's points although his post-race body language suggested he was unhappy to have ceded a potential win for the benefit of the team.
 Heidfeld had a disappointing race in France, failing to score any points.
 He came back strongly at the British Grand Prix, starting fifth and finishing second in the wet conditions.
 Another strong performance, where he set the fastest lap of the race for the second time this season, was his home grand prix at the Hockenheimring showed that, for the time being, he had reversed the performance deficit to his teammate.
-Another second-place finish at the Belgian Grand Prix, followed by 5th and 6th-place finishes in Italy and Singapore respectively put him just one point behind current World Champion Kimi Räikkönen with just three races remaining.
+Another second-place finish at the Belgian Grand Prix, followed by fifth and sixth-place finishes in Italy and Singapore respectively put him just one point behind current World Champion Kimi Räikkönen with just three races remaining.